 Fitting for their looks, chain pickerel are not the most loving or caring parents.
 They don’t build a bed for their eggs like bass or sunfish, but rather leave the eggs attached to vegetation or structure.

-After the spawn, which can be as early as late February, if a warm day rolls around, pickerel feed ravenously on topwater lures and flies; otherwise, Long Island anglers can bet on catching using spoons/tins, inline spinners, soft-plastics, jerkbaits, frogs … the list goes on.
-Keep a few of these in your tackle box and you’ll be well equipped for feeding chain pickerel an offering they can’t resist.
+After the spawn, which can be as late as early March, if a warm day rolls around, pickerel feed ravenously on topwater lures and flies; otherwise, Long Island anglers can bet on catching using spoons, inline spinners, soft-plastics, jerkbaits … the list goes on.
+Keep a few of these in your tackle box and you’ll be well equipped for feeding winter pickerel an offering they can’t resist.

 This was a healthy lake, about 45 feet down at the deepest, and the fish were all clearly eating well.
 When the bluegill are eating well, the fish that prey on them eat well too.